 CGS has three levels.
 Level I is for ages 3-6, Level II is for ages 6-9, and Level III is for ages 9-12.
 All Saints has active atria for Levels I and II.
 Catechists for this program go through an extensive year-long training program.

 Does CGS replace PSR or Religious Education in the Catholic School setting?

 CGS is not meant to replace other forms of religious education, such as PSR or religion class in Catholic schools.
 However, it greatly increases the benefit your child gains through those classes.
 The CGS Atrium is not a place of religious instruction but a place of religious life that recognizes the deep bond between God and the child , first; the difference between "pouring in" vs "calling forth" that which already exists.
 "In Catechesis...it is Christ alone Who Teaches.
 Anyone else teaches to an extent that he is Christ's spokesman."
 (Catechism of the Catholic Church, #427).

 How can I register my child for CGS at All Saints?

-We are currently accepting registrations from registered All Saints parishioners.
-Registration forms are available in the links section at the top of this page or you may contact Karen Mesler at 636-397-1440 x235 or email@example.com to request a registration form.
-If space allows, registration will open to those outside of the Parish from July 1 - August 1, 2016.
+We will soon be accepting registrations for 2017-2018.
+Registration forms will be available in the links section at the top of this page or you may contact Karen Mesler at 636-397-1440 x235 or email@example.com to request a registration form.